nref/blog/content/A Design is a Mold for Code.md

 It's important not to reverse the causality: a design causes the work product, not the converse.
 A mold causes a casting, and a software design causes code.
 Nevertheless, to some extent, one can go in reverse, i.e. reconstruct a mold from a casting or infer a design from code.

 The reconstructed mold might lose some fidelity, like sharp edges or precise dimensions, but it's far worse for code.
 Looking at code without supplemental information, a new dev can only infer a dim, vague notion of its design.
 She might even sense the mind(s) behind the design.
-However, it would be costly if even possible to losslessly reconstruct the design, i.e. to such a fidelity that it could be used as the specification for an isomorphic implementation.
+However, it would be costly if even possible to losslessly reconstruct the design, i.e. to such a fidelity that it could be the basis for an isomorphic implementation.

 In pseudocode: